-Before John A. Sutter arrived in the Sacramento Valley, California, the Indians had been inhabiting the land for at least 10,000 years.
-Dominated by the Nisenan and Maidu tribes, dwelling in huts built of willow samplings, their idyllic existence would soon come to an end as trappers and traders came to the area.
+Before John A. Sutter arrived in the Sacramento Valley of California, the Native Americans of the area had been inhabiting the land for at least 10,000 years.
+Dominated by the Nisenan and Maidu tribes, dwelling in huts built of willow samplings, their idyllic existence would soon end as trappers and traders came to the area.

-Representing Mexico, Sutter called his colony New Helvetia, a Swiss inspired name, and was the political authority and dispenser of justice in the new settlement.
+Representing Mexico, Sutter called his colony New Helvetia, a Swiss-inspired name, and was the political authority and dispenser of justice in the new settlement.
 Soon, the colony began to grow as more and more pioneers headed west.
-Unfortunately, these many trappers and traders spelled a death knell for the Native Americans as the new residents bore diseases and ailments for which the Indians had developed no immunity.
+Unfortunately, these many trappers and traders spelled a death knell for the Native Americans as the new residents bore diseases and ailments to which the Indians had developed no immunity.

-The first store in the area was established by Samuel Brannan near the Sacramento River, taking advantage of the convenient waterfront location and another settlement sprang up called Sacramento.
+Samuel Brannan established the first store in the area near the Sacramento River, taking advantage of the convenient waterfront location, and another settlement sprang up called Sacramento.

-Within just a few short years, John Sutter had become a grand success, owning a ten-acre orchard and a herd of thirteen thousand cattle.
+Within a few short years, John Sutter had become a grand success, owning a ten-acre orchard and a herd of 13,000 cattle.
 Fort Sutter became a regular stop for the increasing number of immigrants coming through the valley.
-In 1847, Sutter hired James Marshall to build a sawmill so that he could continue to expand his empire.
+In 1847, Sutter hired James Marshall to build a sawmill to continue expanding his empire.
 However, in January of the following year, Marshall discovered gold.
-Sutter pledged all his employees to secrecy, but within a few months, the word was out and the gold rush was on.
+Sutter pledged all his employees to secrecy, but within a few months, the word was out, and the gold rush was on.
 Sacramento boomed and became a prime trading center for the many miners flooding the area.

-John Sutter, Jr. arrived in 1848 to help his father in managing his holdings.
+John Sutter, Jr. arrived in 1848 to help his father manage his holdings.
 Much to his father’s chagrin, John, Jr. soon partnered with Samuel Brannon in laying out the City of Sacramento rather than New Helvetia, two miles to the south.
-Eventually this led to the estrangement of father and son, and John, Jr. departed to Mexico.
+Eventually, this led to the estrangement of father and son, and John, Jr. departed to Mexico.
 However, the town of Sacramento continued with its plans, becoming the first incorporated city in California in 1849.

-To make matters worse, Sutter’s workmen soon abandoned him to seek their own fortunes in the gold fields.
-His land became filled with squatters who destroyed his crops and butchered his herds.
+To make matters worse, Sutter’s workmen soon abandoned him to seek their fortunes in the gold fields.
+His land became filled with squatters who destroyed crops and butchered his herds.

-Sutter, too, got caught in the gold fever, filing multiple claims that he would later lose to the United States after they took the land from Mexico.
-By 1852, Sutter’s colony of New Helvetia had been destroyed and Sutter was bankrupt.
-He spent the rest of his life seeking compensation for his losses from the state and federal governments, and died disappointed on a trip to Washington, D.C. in 1880.
+John Sutter, too, got caught in the gold fever, filing multiple claims that he would later lose to the United States after they took the land from Mexico.
+By 1852, Sutter’s colony of New Helvetia had been destroyed, and Sutter was bankrupt.
+He spent the rest of his life seeking compensation for his losses from the state and federal governments and died disappointed on a trip to Washington, D.C., in 1880.

-The 28 acres encompassing the location today has more historic buildings condensed in one area than any other in the west.
+Today’s 28 acres encompassing the location has more historic buildings condensed in one area than any other in the west.
 Moreover, it has become a National Landmark, with a portion designated as a California State Historic Park.

-Today, Old Sacramento, with its wood plank sidewalks and picturesque three-story buildings, caters to more than 5 million annual visitors.
-The National Registered landmark provides a Public Market, two museums, excursion cruises along the water front, a hotel, and numerous restaurants and boutique like shops.
+Today, with its wood plank sidewalks and picturesque three-story buildings, Old Sacramento caters to more than 5 million annual visitors.
+The National Registered landmark provides a Public Market, two museums, excursion cruises along the waterfront, a hotel, numerous restaurants, and boutique-like shops.

 Old Sacramento is located downtown and is convenient to reach by all freeways.
-From any direction take Interstate 5 to the J Street exit and follow the signs.
+Take Interstate 5 to the J Street exit from any direction and follow the signs.
 Abundant covered parking at reasonable rates is available; enter at 3rd and J Streets.
-Also, there are a limited number of metered, 90-minute on-street parking spaces.
+Also, a limited number of metered, 90-minute on-street parking spaces exist.